 Antiviruses such as McAfee to protect your computer against live viruses while FixMeStick can find leftover viruses that the antivirus program cannot reach.

 And lastly, don’t forget to run a FixMeStick scan as part of your computer maintenance routine!
-You can try it for $9.95 today!
+You can try it today!